May 24, 2022INDUSTRY 4.0

 DFMEA is an indispensable product engineering tool for ensuring companies produce reliable products and services that satisfy customers in today’s competitive business landscape.

-As previously mentioned, companies run DFMEA to reduce their number of design defects.
+As previously mentioned, companies run DFMEA to reduce the number of design defects.
 Ideally, the process helps companies prevent any design-related problems from occurring at all.
 Anything that hinders a product from operating correctly is considered to be a “defect.”

 The result?
 The consistent production, manufacturing, and output of high-quality deliverables.
 Companies involved in manufacturing, high-end technology, service delivery, and construction industries are the most likely to use DFMEA.